yahoo/graphkit/README.md

 ## Lightweight computation graphs for Python

-GraphKit is a lightweight Python module for creating and running ordered graphs of computations, where the nodes of the graph correspond to computational operations, and the edges correspond to output --> input dependencies between those operations.
+GraphKit is an an understandable and lightweight Python module for building and running ordered graphs of computations.
+The API posits a fair compromise between features and complexity without precluding any.
-Such graphs are useful in computer vision, machine learning, and many other domains.
+It might be of use in computer vision, machine learning and other data science domains, or become the core of a custom ETL pipelne.

 ## Quick start